-Today there are twelve funds in our network, based all over the world from Mallorca (Spain) to Sri Lanka, and most recently Devon (United Kingdom).
+Today there are twelve affiliated funds in our network, based all over the world from Mallorca (Spain) to Sri Lanka, and most recently the Highlands and Islands of Scotland.
+There are many more under development from Tuscany to the Bahamas.
 The Conservation Collective network collates and shares best practice, and fosters a ‘virtual’ global team in order to ensure maximum collaboration.

 - Developing sustainable whale watching businesses in St Vincent and the Grenadines.